Horse Rescues

 What's Real, What's Not?

-The words "animal rescue" evoke primal emotion.
-The concept satisfies a very real human desire.
-It is a noble phrase with noble connotation attached, yet it has been bastardized by the con artists of the animal world.
+The word "rescue" evokes strong emotion in most animal lovers.
+The concept satisfies a very real human desire to help unfortunate critters.
+It is a noble word but it's been bastardized by the con artists of the animal world.

 Some are animal hoarders.

-Some misrepresent themselves to attain outwardly desirable pets, then immediately sell them for a profit, caring nothing for the animal or the adopting family.
-They are called "pet flippers."
+Some small animal "rescues" misrepresent themselves to obtain desirable pets, then immediately sell them for a profit.
+They don't care about the animals or the adopting families.
+Us good guys refer to them as "pet flippers."
 They lurk on Internet sites (Craigslist being a favorite), watching for free or inexpensive animals that need to be rehomed.
-They invent stories about themselves to entice the animals into their possession, then invent all kinds of fiction about the animals to buyers fooled by the label of "rescue."
+They invent stories about themselves to entice the animals into their possession, then invent all kinds of fiction about the animals and sell them to buyers fooled by the label of "rescue."

 The foulest of all are the horse traders who call themselves rescues but instead collect horses for slaughter.
 They are usually located in remote rural areas (inconvenient to visitors), will pick up retired or unwanted horses, and drive to killer auctions many miles away to sell their cargo.